 Once a resident has been approved for the program, he or she is assigned a mentor and given that person’s contact information.
 The mentor is available for any questions or concerns about the resident’s experience while studying or the program in general.
 Mentors are people in the Yoga Society community who are familiar with the philosophy of the Vedas and Shri Brahmananda’s teachings, and who serve as guides for residents to process whatever comes up in the course of their intensive study.

 Resident meetings are a place of open communication where residents address the aspects of living together and collectively study Shri Brahmananda’s vision of ashram living.
-The weekly meetings help residents process the Ashram life, and to create a better experience of living together and in the world.
+The weekly meetings help residents process Ashram’s life, and to create a better experience of living together and in the world.

 Life outside the Ashram

 Yoga Society is located in the heart of the Mission district of San Francisco, California.
 When you step outside of the Ashram, you are immediately surrounded by a neighborhood of diversity, made up of a whole spectrum of ages and backgrounds of individuals and families.
 Therefore, what is unique about Brahmananda Ashram is that while it offers a daily routine, it also simultaneously invites you to participate in the outside world.
 Many of the residents have careers and engage in social lives outside the ashram.
 The residential program is designed for everyone to find a balance of how to bridge these two different worlds together.

 - Tuition payment is $1,000-$1200 per month (Depending upon the room).
 It includes all classes, programs, room, and board, which is payable upon move-in and at one-month increments throughout the residency period.

 - Every resident must be a dues-paying member of the Yoga Society of San Francisco.